F5Networks/k8s-bigip-ctlr/docs/config_examples/next-gen-routes/README.md

 ### How do I use policy CR with routes?
 You can define the policy CR in Extended ConfigMap [See Example](https://github.com/F5Networks/k8s-bigip-ctlr/tree/master/docs/config_examples/customResource/Policy). </br>
 Make sure that Policy CR is created in a namespace which CIS is monitoring.
+### How do I apply different policies/profiles to HTTP and HTTPS virtual servers?
+You can use both PolicyCR and httpServerPolicyCR in route group to apply different policies/profiles to HTTP and HTTPS VS.</br>
+If only policyCR is used in a route group, then profiles/policies specified in it are applied to both HTTP and HTTPS virtual servers.</br>
+If only httpServerPolicyCR is used in a route group, then profiles/policies specified in it are applied to only HTTP virtual server.</br>
+If both policyCR and httpServerPolicyCR are used in a route group, then profiles/policies specified in policyCR are applied to HTTPS virtual server and profiles/policies specified in httpServerPolicyCR are applied to HTTP virtual server.</br>
+To use the httpServerPolicyCR in Extended ConfigMap, please refer to [Example](https://github.com/F5Networks/k8s-bigip-ctlr/blob/master/docs/config_examples/next-gen-routes/configmap). </br>
+Make sure that both policyCR and httpServerPolicyCR are created in a namespace which CIS is monitoring.